jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

    });
 ~~~~

-Note the path and ancestors parameters in the examples above.
-Most of
+Note the `path` and `ancestors` parameters in the examples above.
+These
-the time giving the callback the matching content is enough to be able
-to act but it is easy to imagine cases where a wider context matters.
+provide additional information regarding the location and the context in
-Consider this JSON:
+which the identified node was found.
+Consider the following JSON:

 ~~~~ {.javascript}
 {